AppGharage/Curriculum/docs/frontend/README.md

 ## Server Side Rendering
 ::: tip
-Here, you are required to learn Server Side Rendering in what ever Framework you choose.
+Here, you are required to learn Server Side Rendering in whatever Framework you choose to learn.

 :::